 If the estate or trust has net income or loss from rents, royalties, patents and/or copyrights, it must complete and file a separate PA-40 Schedule E to report the income or loss.
 Report the amount of income or loss from Line 23 of PA-40 Schedule E on Line 5.
-The PA-40 Schedule E and instructions can be found in the 2008 PA-40 Booklet or through one of the Forms Ordering Services found on page 38.
+The PA-40 Schedule E and instructions can be found in the 2009 PA-40 Booklet or through one of the Forms Ordering Services found on Page 37.
 Rental income includes the amounts the estate or trust received for the use of, or the right to use, its real or personal property.
-Royalty income includes the amounts the estate or trust received for the use of its patents, copyrights, secret processes, formulas, goodwill, trademarks, trade brands, franchises, and similar property.
+Royalty income includes the amounts the estate or trust received for the extraction of coal, oil, gas, or other minerals in place, and the amounts received for the use of its patents, copyrights, secret processes, formulas, goodwill, trademarks, trade brands, franchises, and similar property.